schallanne/git-workshop/README.md

 sbt "~fastOptJS"
 ```

-4. Open `playground/index.html` on your browser: file:///path/to/git-workshop/playground/index.html
+4. Open `file:///path/to/git-workshop/playground/index.html` on your browser.

 This will display a minimal UI, to manage a To-Do list.